IselaReyesPerdomo94/Weather-app/README.md

 https://weather-app-lilac-psi.vercel.app/

 ## Challenges
-I face cors issues with the weather API, to solve it I created another [repository](https://github.com/IselaReyesPerdomo94/weather-app-serverless) to expose a serverles function.
+I faced cors issues with the weather API, to solve it I created another [repository](https://github.com/IselaReyesPerdomo94/weather-app-serverless) to expose a serverles function.
 This function consumes the metaweather api using [cross-fetch](https://www.npmjs.com/package/cross-fetch) and a function take it from [vercel serverles function](https://vercel.com/support/articles/how-to-enable-cors?query=cors#understanding-cors) called allowCors.

 With this implementation I could by pass the cors issue.